 General Use Fractions Printables

-The black and white fraction circles can be used as a manipulative to compare fractions.
-Photocopy the worksheet onto an overhead projection slide.
-Use a pencil to lightly color the appropriate circle to represent the first fraction on the paper copy.
-Use a non-permanent overhead pen to color the appropriate circle to represent the second fraction.
+Suggested activity for comparing fractions: Photocopy the black and white version onto an overhead projection slide and another copy onto a piece of paper.
+Alternatively, you can use two pieces of paper and hold them up to the light for this activity.
+Use a pencil to represent the first fraction on the paper copy.
+Use a non-permanent overhead pen to represent the second fraction.
 Lay the slide over the paper and compare the two circles.
 You should easily be able to tell which is greater or lesser or if the two fractions are equal.
 Re-use both sheets by erasing the pencil and washing off the marker.

 Modeling Fractions Worksheets

 Besides using the worksheets below, you can also try some more interesting ways of modeling fractions.
 Healthy snacks can make great models for fractions.
 Can you cut a cucumber into thirds?
 A tomato into quarters?
 Can you make two-thirds of the grapes red and one-third green?